Raspberry friands

 Make a well in the centre.
 Add eggs and butter.
 Stir until well combined.

-Bake for 16 minutes or until light golden.
-Set aside in the pans for 5 minutes to cool slightly before transferring to wire racks to cool completely.
+Bake for 16 minutes or until light;y golden.
+Cool in the pans for 5 minutes before transferring to a wire rack to cool completely.